Maediem/av1-ffmpeg-utils/README.md

 ---

-## .sh – Encode Files in AV1
+## Encode Files in AV1

-This script uses the FFmpeg binary from `/opt/ffmpeg` to encode video files in AV1 format with 10bits (`yuv420p10le`).
+This script uses the FFmpeg binary to encode video files in AV1 format with 10bits (`yuv420p10le`).

 ### Configuration